-When criminal behaviour is suspected, Waterloo Police will provide advice on how to proceed.
+When criminal behaviour is suspected, the Special Constable Service will provide advice on how to proceed.
 If the person requesting access is the user’s supervisor (directly or indirectly), then his/her supervisor will make the determination.

 When agreement on a course of action cannot be reached, the issue will be escalated to the next supervisory level, with the final link in the escalation path being the Provost or his/her delegate.
 The Provost’s decision is final.
 When there is doubt as to what action is appropriate, advice should be obtained from the Associate Provost, Information Systems & Technology (IST) and/or the Secretary of the University, who may in turn seek legal advice.
 When a user’s account is accessed, there must be two persons present (one to serve as witness; individual to be dictated by circumstance; likely manager’s manager).

 Misuse of the University's computing and network resources may result in disciplinary action within the University.
 Any such action undertaken will be governed by relevant Waterloo policies [e.g., Staff Employment #18; Ethical Behaviour #33; Student Discipline #71] and the Memorandum of Agreement.
 Disciplinary measures resulting from alleged infringements of Waterloo policies may be appealed under the grievance processes for staff (Policy 36), students (Policy 70), and faculty (Article 9 of the Memorandum of Agreement).

 Approved by University Committee on Information Systems & Technology (UCIST), June 14, 2019